 17. Yellow-Bellied Sea Snake

 The Yellow-bellied sea snake scientifically known as Hydrophis platurus is a venomous snake primarily seen in tropical oceanic waters across the world except for the Atlantic Ocean.
-Talking about its appearance, they have a moderate body structure where the upper Half go the body is black to dark blueish-brown in color and have a yellowish lower half.
+Talking about appearance, they have a moderate body structure where the upper Half go the body is black to dark blueish-brown in color and have a yellowish lower half.
 The Yellow-bellied sea snake’s diet consists of only fish.
-It used to wait for its prey by remaining motionless at the surface of the water and then capture who comes to shelter underneath it especially small fish.
+It used to wait for its prey by remaining motionless at the surface of the water and then capture who came to shelter underneath it especially small fish.

 Image Source: Wikimedia